dswah/pyGAM/README.md

 ```
 <img src=imgs/pygam_custom.png>

-We can check the quality of the fit:
+We can check the quality of the fit by looking at the `Pseudo R-Squared`:

 ```
 gam.summary()